Floriana Lines: Improvements and modifications

 Fears of an Ottoman attack rose again after the fall of Candia in 1669, and the following year Grand Master Nicolas Cotoner invited the military engineer Antonio Maurizio Valperga to improve the fortifications.
 At the time the Floriana Lines were still under construction, and a number of weak points had been identified in their original design, especially since the demi-bastions forming the two extremities of the land front were too acute and could not be well defended.
 Valperga attempted to correct these flaws by making a number of alterations to San Salvatore Bastion on the western end of the lines, and constructing a faussebraye around the entire land front and a crowned hornwork near the eastern end.
 In the 1680s some minor modifications were made by the Flemish engineer Carlos de Grunenbergh.

 Work on Valperga's modifications to the lines progressed slowly, and by the beginning of the 18th century the outworks, glacis and enceinte facing Marsamxett were still unfinished.
 Works continued under a number of other engineers, including Charles François de Mondion, and the lines were largely complete when Porte des Bombes was constructed in 1721.
 Further alterations were made over the following decades, such as the construction of the Northern Entrenchment in the 1730s.

 In 1724, the suburb of Floriana was founded in the area between the Floriana Lines and the Valletta Land Front.
 The suburb was named Borgo Vilhena after Grand Master António Manoel de Vilhena, but it was commonly known as Floriana.
 It is now a town in its own right.

 French occupation and British rule

 French forces invaded Malta in June 1798, and the Order capitulated after a couple of days.
-The French occupied the island until September, when the Maltese rebelled and blockaded the French forces in the harbour area with foreign help.
+The French occupied the island by September, when the Maltese rebelled and blockaded the French forces in the harbour area with foreign help.
 The Floriana Lines remained under French control throughout the blockade, and the Maltese built Tas-Samra Battery and a battery on Corradino in order to bombard them.

 After the British took over Malta in 1800, the lines remained a functional military establishment.
 A number of minor alterations were made, including the enlargement of Porte des Bombes, the demolition of a lunette and some other gates, and the addition of gunpowder magazines and traverses.